Helias Catholic Parent/Student Handbook 2021-22

 - Decisions on the acceptability of student appearance will be made by the administration.

 - All clothing is to be modest, of proper fit, neat, clean, and worn as designed at all times.

-- If an item of clothing is not mentioned herein as being allowed, it should not be worn.
+- If an item of clothing is not mentioned within this handbook as being allowed, it should not be worn.

-- Visible tattoos and jewelry in body piercings other than girls’ earrings are not permitted.
+- Visible tattoos and body piercings, other than girls’ earrings, are not permitted.

-- Hats may not be worn in the building.
+- Hats may not be worn in the building during the school day.

 Sweaters & Sweater Vests